 The word of the Lord is the sword of the spirit (Eph.
 6:17).
 What soldier would go to the front lines without their most important weapon?
 Let us learn how to wield the power that builds up the church and sets the Nations free.
 Not to mention, make sure your Bible can survive all conditions and you can pack it wherever you go!

 6. The Three T’s: Travel towel, toiletries, and Toilet Paper!

 The first time I packed a travel towel, I lost my mind with thankfulness!
-Takes up very little space, dries fast, essential.
+It takes up very little space, dries fast, and essential.
 Next, don’t count on finding your go-to toiletries on the road.
-Bring along enough deodorant, shampoo, toothpaste etc. The best tip for last:
+Bring along enough deodorant, shampoo, toothpaste, etc. The best tip for last:

 - Always have an extra roll of T.P. with you!

 - DO NOT just assume a restroom is going to be stocked.
 Especially in remote locations.

 - In most other Countries, DON’T FLUSH YOUR TOILET PAPER!
 (Shoutout to all my international friends)